greenriver/boston-cas/README.md

 A copy of the license is available in [LICENSE.md](https://github.com/greenriver/boston-cas/blob/master/LICENSE.md)

+## Vision

+The City of Boston made a conscientious choice to release this project into the open source under a GPL.
+Our goal is to promote this opportunity, allowing Boston's investment to assist other municipalities and organizations, and realize the vision of a tool under continuous, collaborative improvement helping communities nationwide.

+Looking ahead, we see the CAS codebase serving as a foundation for many housing match applications.
+By providing the functionality to connect housing seekers to eligible opportunities, and supporting communication workflows around the process, the system can be adapted to support a wide range of needs.
+It could support expansive affordable housing programs at a regional or state level; it could support efforts targeting a larger homeless population; or it could support a local housing project manage its vacancies.

+The CAS can sit logically between other existing systems: it's designed now to pull housing inventory and person records from external data sources, and potentially write back updates.
+It could also work as a standalone system, serving as a canonical database of housing opportunities and housing seeker information.
+In either case, the CAS provides the fundamental logic and workflow support for identifying optimal housing options, and seeing a selection through to move-in day.

 ## Application Design

 The application is designed around the [HUD Data Standards](https://www.hudexchange.info/programs/hmis/hmis-data-and-technical-standards/).
 You can find copies of some relevant documentation in the `docs` folder.